BeyondMagic/starberry/README.md

     * dwm-msg

 - Todo:
-  + Redirect all colours to a single files for fast switch theming
+  + Redirect all colours to a single files for fast switch themingl